-A 24.1 eClass
+A 24.1 Toddle

-eClass is a digital communication platform for schools, enabling communication and collaboration between teachers, students, and parents.
-Accessible through smartphones and computers, it allows the school and its teachers to easily share messages, photos, important announcements and homework deadlines to students and parents.
-Using eClass, parents can easily keep up to date with what is happening at school and in the classroom; directly communicate with the teacher, support their child's learning process, and become fully engaged in the school community.
+Toddle is a digital learning management system for schools, enabling communication and collaboration between teachers, students, and parents.
+Accessible through smartphones and computers, it allows the school and its teachers to easily share messages, photos, assessments, important announcements and homework deadlines to students and parents.
+Using Toddle, parents can easily keep up to date with what is happening at school and in the classroom; directly communicate with teachers, support their child's learning process, and become fully engaged in the school community.

-Parents should log in to become a member of their child's class and department accounts on eClass.
-Besides email and phone calls from the official school email address/phones, eClass is the only official tool of communication between school and home.
-The school does not recognize nor encourage using other methods such as WhatsApp, WeChat as official communications from staff representing the school.
+Family Toddle accounts are tied to their child's/children's student accounts.
+Besides email and phone calls from the official school email address/phones, Toddle is the only official tool of communication between school and home.
+The school does not recognise nor encourage using other methods such as WhatsApp, WeChat as official communications from staff representing the school.

-ManageBac replaces eClass in Form 5 and Form 6 when the students are in the IB Diploma Programme years.
+Toddle replaces ManageBac in Form 5 and Form 6 when the students are in the IB Diploma Programme years.